Overview of New Hampshire Taxes

 How Your New Hampshire Paycheck Works

 One thing you’ll notice on your New Hampshire paycheck is deductions for FICA (Federal Insurance Contributions Act) taxes.
 FICA taxes are Social Security and Medicare taxes, and they are withheld from each of your paychecks in order for you to pay into these systems.
 Social Security is taxed at 6.2% and Medicare at 1.45%.
 Your employer will match these contributions so the total FICA taxes paid are 12.4% of your pay to Social Security and 2.9% to Medicare.
 Any earnings you have in excess of $200,000 are subject to an additional 0.9% Medicare surtax, which your employer doesn’t match.
 If you are self-employed, you are responsible for paying the full FICA taxes yourself, though you can deduct the employer portion.

 Even in a state like New Hampshire that does not levy income tax on wages, workers still have to pay federal income taxes.
-How much you pay in federal income taxes depends on several factors including your salary, your marital status, the number of allowances you claim and if you elect to have additional tax withheld from your paycheck.
+How much you pay in federal income taxes depends on several factors including your salary, your marital status and whether you elect to have additional tax withheld from your paycheck.